EmmanuelDemey/eslint-plugin-angular/README.md

 ## How to create a new rule

-We appreciate contributions and the following notes will help you before you send a Pull Request.
+We appreciate contributions and the following notes will help you before you open a Pull Request.

 ### Check the issues

-Have a look at the existing issues, they may exist similar issues with useful information.
+Have a look at the existing issues.
+There may exist similar issues with useful information.

 ### Files you have to create